andiy/espruino/README.md

 # Modules for Espruino

-Collection of useful modules, mainly developed for my *EpsruinoWIFI*, but possibly usefull Espruino and EspruinoPICO, too.
+Collection of useful modules, mainly developed for my *EpsruinoWIFI*, but possibly usefull for Espruino and EspruinoPICO, too.

 ## Installation
 Well, just download the files you need.